-If a student registers for classes but does not attend or stops attending, regardless if the student has paid or not, the student must officially drop or withdraw through the Advising, Counseling & Recruitment Services Office by completing a Victoria College Withdrawal Form.
+If a student registers for classes but does not attend or stops attending, regardless if the student has paid or not, the student must officially drop or withdraw through the Advising & Counseling Services Office.
+Students must complete the Online Drop Request Form, located in the Pirate Portal, prior to the last drop date.
 Failure to do so may result in an F on the student's transcript for each incomplete class.